myllynen/rhel-performance-guide/README.md

-Specialized workloads such as HPC, NFV/VNF, or RT (high-performance computing, network function virtualization / virtualized network functions, real-time) are not the focus for this document but some aspects discussed here would be beneficial with those workloads as well.
+Specialized workloads such as HPC, NFV/VNF, or RT (high-performance computing, network function virtualization / virtualized network functions, real-time) are not the focus for this document but some aspects discussed here might be beneficial with those workloads as well.

-The decision when to spend hours and days with performance tuning and monitoring instead of merely throwing more (virtual) hardware to the problem is left to the reader.
+The decision when to spend hours and days with low-level performance tuning and monitoring instead of merely throwing more (virtual) hardware to the problem is left to the reader.
 Depending on the case either approach might turn out to be the more cost-effective one.
 However, some of the considerations and hints below might provide insight when and what kind of additional resources would be most beneficial in a particular situation.
-In general, right-sizing (virtual) hardware might be difficult without good understanding of the workload characteristics.
+In general, right-sizing (virtual) hardware might prove to be difficult without good understanding of the workload characteristics.

 Web based performance monitoring tools like [basic Cockpit setup](https://opensource.com/article/20/11/cockpit-server-management),